enonic/old-xp-doc/doc/index.rst

 Congratulations - you've found the official Enonic XP |version| documentation.
 We really hope you like our technology, and use it to build amazing and cool stuff :-).

-We've put together some funky documentation, including for instance the :ref:`api_ref_doc`.
+We've put together some funky documentation, including for instance the :ref:`api_ref_guide`.
 If you're new to everything however, we recommend starting with the cozy stuff like :ref:`installation` and :ref:`my_first_app`.

 Enjoy! - *The Enonic Development Team*